kibuchijw/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### When I was having that alphabet soup, I never thought that it would pay off

 * The program prints the ASCII alphabet (except 'q' and 'e'), in lowercase, not followed by a new line

+### Hexadecimal printing

+* The program prints all numbers from 0 - 98 in decimal and hexadecimal